ECHO Trip 8-Weight Fly Rod Review

 Rod Tube/Sock: Yes/Yes

 While the 5 and 6 weights are finished in a glossy green color scheme, the blank of my 8-weight Salt model sported an attractive gloss blue look.
 The rod is adorned with two large stripping guides, chrome snake guides, and a large tip top to keep knots flowing freely.
 All the wraps are done in black, and there's some silver trim here and there for some added detail.
 All of the ferrules thankfully feature alignment dots which are VERY welcome on a rod like this!

-With the 8-piece design, the portion of the blank immediately above the handle is relatively thin, but I still felt this rod had adequate power for an 8-weight fly rod.
-I didn't hook any bruisers during my short time with the Trip, but I did some tugging on stationary objects to push the rod's muscle a bit more and wasn't left looking for more "oomph."
-It should be up to the task of what most folks will throw at it.
+With the 8-piece design, the portion of the blank immediately above the handle is relatively thin, but power was still adequate.
+I didn't hook any bruisers during my short time with the Trip, but I did some tugging on stationary objects to push the rod's muscle a bit more.
+It's not the most powerful rod around, but it should be up to the task of what most folks will throw at it.

 The Echo Trip 8-weight has me rethinking what I call "many piece" fly rods.
 I was really happy with the fishability of this rod and the fact that it was able to fish with a similar feel to more commonly-configured 4-piece rod blanks.
 Although I don't personally own one, my experience with it got me thinking about how easy it would be to just toss one or more of these into my checked luggage and not have to carry-on a single rod the next time I fly.
 The Trip series would also make a great choice for hike-in fishing or simply as a spare to keep in a boat or truck.
 Hmmm.
 Well, I have a few months to ponder that decision before my next flight or possible hiking adventure, but it's clear that the Trip 8-weight is a rod that any on-the-go angler should consider, too!